 The trip cost is based on double occupancy.
 This means that you will share a room in the hotel in Quito, and a cabin in the Amazon forest lodge with one other person.

-You will receive final details (what to bring, where to meet, what to read, and much more) in early February.
+You will receive final details (what to bring, where to meet, what to read, and much more) in mid January.

 Not sure yet if you want the add-ons?
 We understand that some add-ons may depend on your specific flight reservations.
 Select the options you think you’ll want, and you can make changes up until January 15.
 We’ll adjust the final payment accordingly when we send out your final invoice! 🙂